Eating China Chinese Food

-Kumquat Tea Kumquat Tea 金桔茶 (jin-1 ju-2 cha-2, jin-1 ji-2 cha-2) Tasty, tangy drink that served hot may help in fighting cold or flu symptoms.
-Served cold it is the Chinese answer to American lemonade.
+Kumquat fruit tea is a tangy sweet and sour drink that served hot, may help to relieve your sore throat or cough.
+Served cold, it is the refreshing Chinese answer to American lemonade.

 Serves 5–6 cups